Schmidtpk/InfSup/README.md

 date of reporting, death, and age brackets.

-Preparation of data and execution of MCMC sampling can be found in the folder `jags models/submission/run draft.R`.
+Preparation of data and execution of MCMC sampling can be found in the folder `jags models/submission/run model.R`.
 The JAGS model can be found in the same folder and is named `jags base error.R`.

 The replication code of all figures, tables, and quantitative statements